Skatteetaten/mva-meldingen/docs/frontpage_eng/index.md

 ## Background

-The MEMO-project is developing a new tax return for VAT compensation (VAT return).
-The goal of the MEMO-project is to achieve increased compliance, equal competitive conditions, simplification for reporting businesses, and a more effective administration of the VAT system.
+The MEMO-project has developed a new tax return for VAT compensation (VAT return).
+The goal of the MEMO-project was to achieve increased compliance, equal competitive conditions, simplification for reporting businesses, and a more effective administration of the VAT system.
 Some simplification is a result of changes in the VAT return; fever sources of errors, easier returns, and making it easier to fulfil the duty to provide information.
-A new VAT return will also provide new opportunities for guidance and dialog through validation before submission, and reminders for tasks.
-In addition, it will be possible to offer an increased degree of access to information to achieve effectiveness and safety through digital reconciliation of the VAT return.
-There is also a desire for better interaction between accounting/ERP systems and Altinn/Tax Authority systems, for example automatic receipt for submitted VAT returns.
+The VAT return also provides new opportunities for guidance and dialog through validation before submission, and reminders for tasks.
+In addition, it is possible to offer an increased degree of access to information to achieve effectiveness and safety through digital reconciliation of the VAT return.
+The new VAT-report provides better interaction between accounting/ERP systems and Altinn/Tax Authority systems, for example automatic receipt for submitted VAT returns.

 If you want more information about the project go to [skatteetaten.no/nymva](http://www.skatteetaten.no/nymva).
 I f you want information or news for ERPs go to our pages at [Altinn Digitalisering](https://www.altinndigital.no/produkter/altinn-api-for-datasystem/tjenesteoversikt/skatteetaten---modernisering-av-mva/)